A marketing powerhouse, Instagram works for brands, companies, and nonprofits.

 Set up your Contact button so that Instagram users can tap on it and contact you directly, via phone call, email, or find directions (if you have a brick and mortar location).

 Captions that tell the background story of the image or video tend to do best on Instagram.
 There is no definitive study on whether lengthy captions encourage or discourage engagement.
-It depends on what you want to say and if your audience will read a longer caption.
+It depends on what you want to say and if your audience will read a more extended caption.

 A great profile picture has to be one of the most important tasks when setting up an Instagram account.
 Use your logo, watermark, or an image that accurately represents your organization.
 Remember that this picture will be viewed on mobile phones, so it should be recognizable even if it is small.